When and why did you start blogging?

 The first question I ask myself before any collaboration is: what’s my purpose and goal?
 If the answer doesn’t fit within the original purpose and goal of Dina’s Days, then I’m probably wasting my time.
 A huge part of my thrifting collaborations rely on relationships and trust.
 Many of my relationships with thrift stores happened naturally and there are some where I had to put myself out there.
 It’s important to constantly develop compelling content and creative ideas.
 Really think your idea through and try to be original.
 If someone else’s idea inspired you, think of ways to put your own spin on it.
 Get as much experience as you can and try to identify what makes you different.

 Approaching brands is essentially a proposal, so it’s important to have all of the necessary information about what you can bring to the table outlining how both parties can benefit from this collaboration.
 It helps to have your blog’s stats handy (visitors, followers, etc).
 It’s really important to know your audience so you can clearly articulate how this collaboration will be fruitful.
 You may want to consider creating a press kit for yourself and blog if you don’t already have one.
-There are also websites that you can sign up for that will send you brand promotions.
 Once you’re ready to reach out to a brand or organization, it’s as easy as sending them an email.
 Rejection is hard, but necessary.
 It forces you continue to hone your craft.

 Can I start a Thrift Night Out in my city?